Context Class

 Placeholder selector

-The %context placeholder declares the full set of context-scoped variables, iterates over $context-colors to generate one nested selector per color, and extends %basic-context so the basic style applies whenever .context is used without a style modifier.
+The %context placeholder declares the 31 context-scoped variables, iterates over $context-colors to generate one nested selector per color, and leaves %body-context to the .context class itself.
 The shape of it:

 %context {

-// One nested selector per context color, each remapping the variables above
+// One nested selector per context color, each activating that palette

 &.#{$color} { @include context($color); }